nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## Appendix: Effort

 ### Page Navigation
-As CLIpboard has multiple different pages to display different types of objects at a given time, a way of keeping track of the current page, as well as the possible pages to navigate to, was needed.
+As CLIpboard has multiple different pages to display different types of objects at a given time.
+As such, a way of keeping track of the current page, as well as the possible pages to navigate to, was needed.

 Additionally, navigating a page also meant traversing the object hierarchy.
-There had to be a way to store information about which object had been selected, in order to know which object a user command should affect. (e.g If the user is on the "Courses" page and selects a course, this selection needs to be saved.
+There had to be a way to store information about which object had been selected, in order to know which object a user command should manipulate. (e.g If the user is on the "Courses" page and selects a course, this selection needs to be saved.
 Then, further commands performed by the user will execute on the selected course)

-In short, page information as well as pointers to the objects selected by the user needs to be maintained.
+In short, page information as well as pointers to the objects selected by the user needed to be maintained.
 These were achieved through the `CurrentSelection` class, which is tied to a `ModelManager` instance as a field.

 Adding page navigation added further challenges, as more factors had to now be considered.
 These include restricting certain commands to only be allowed on certain pages, commands executing differently depending on the current page, as well as handling the loading of appropriate GUI elements respective to the page.